aspose-html/Aspose.HTML-Documentation/content/java/getting-started/features-list/_index.md

 ### **General Features** ###
 - Written completely in Java and works with JRE.
 - JDK environment required.
-- Supports Desktop, JSP or JSP applications.
-- API reference in HTML and Microsoft Help format.
+- API reference in HTML Help format.
 - Supported JDK 1.6 or higher versions.
-- 32-bit OS support.
-- 64-bit OS support.
 ### **Supported HTML versions** ###
 Aspose.HTML for Java supports HTML and (X)HTML.
 ### **Namespaces structure in API** ###